 Intrauterine transmission, also known as congenital transmission, is when a pregnant mother was infected by the virus during pregnancy (but at least more than 2 weeks prior delivery).

 Perinatal transmission on the other hand is when a mother got infected by the virus within 2 weeks prior delivery.
-This this type of transmission, the child has a great likelihood of developing symptoms such as fever, joint pain, maculopapular rash, and conjunctivitis.
+This type of transmission, the child has a great likelihood of developing symptoms such as fever, joint pain, maculopapular rash, and conjunctivitis.

 5. What is Microcephaly?

-Microcephaly is a condition in which the child’s head is significantly smaller than the head of other children of their same age and sex.
+Microcephaly is a condition in which the child’s head is significantly smaller than the head of other children of the same age and sex.
 However, the size is not the only concern of this condition, but also the impact on their development.
-According to Mayo Clinic, the child may experience developmental delays particularly in movement and speech.
-In addition, there could also be possibility that they may have difficulties with balance and coordination.
+According to Mayo Clinic, the child may experience developmental delays, particularly in movement and speech.
+In addition, there could also be a possibility that they may have difficulties with balance and coordination.
 Other complications of this condition are seizures, mental retardation, dwarfism, and facial distortions.